-When two or more projects maintain the same competitive score, OHFA will use the following tiebreakers to determine the selection order:
+When two or more projects maintain the same competitive score, OHFA will use the following tiebreakers to determine the selection order.
+OHFA will work through the tiebreakers, one at a time, until the tie is broken between the competing projects.

-- 1. Greatest number of affordable housing units - 2.
+- 1. Greatest number of affordable housing units. - 2.
 Project with the lowest BGF per unit - 3.
-Largest number of bedrooms for population served - 4.
-Population-served- opposite of project already funded for competing pool 5.
+Highest number of bedrooms for population served; general occupancy or seniors.
+General Occupancy and Senior projects would not compete against one-another for this tiebreaker. - 4.
+Population served- opposite of project already funded for competing pool. (i.e. If a general occupancy project has already been invited to submit a final application for the pool, and now a general occupancy and a senior project is in a tiebreaker for that same pool, the senior occupancy project would win this tiebreaker category as a general occupancy has already been invited.) - 5.
 Greatest number of ELI (30% AMGI) units - 6.
-Lottery draw
+OHFA Discretion